Chicago Bus Accident Lawyer

 Families who have lost a loved one in a Chicago bus accident may also collect for any care their loved one sustained before dying as well as compensation for funeral and burial expenses, loss of companionship, and other damages.
 Speak with an experienced Chicago bus accident lawyer to learn all of your options.

 If you sustain injuries in a bus accident, you should contact an attorney as soon as practicable.
 You will want to work with an advocate who will represent your best interests.
 Insurance adjusters will attempt to get you to accept a lower settlement than you deserve.
 The company will not want to pay a large amount of money.
 Their goal is to pay you as little as possible.
 A good attorney will fight for the maximum compensation that you deserve under Illinois law.
-Call a bus accident attorney in Chicago for free consultation and learn about your rights.
+Call a bus accident attorney in Chicago for a free consultation and learn about your rights.
+We work on a contingency fee basis so you won't pay any legal fees unless we recover compensation in your case.

 The Chicago bus accident lawyers at Abels & Annes, P.C. will work to help you get the financial recovery that you deserve.
 Bus crash damages may include: medical expenses, disfigurement, pain and suffering, loss of normal life, loss of income, and more.
 We also look to recover present and future costs when representing an accident victim.

-We keep a lawyer standing by 24/7 to take your call at (312) 924-7575.
-Further, there is no obligation on your part for speaking with us.
+Our personal injury law firm has a lawyer standing by 24/7 to take your call at (312) 924-7575.
+Further, there is no obligation on your part to speak with us.
 If you are suffering after a bus accident, call us now and let's see if we can help you.

 If you have been injured in a bus accident in Chicago, Illinois, request a Free Case Consultation or call (312) 924-7575 to speak with a personal injury lawyer now.